efdevcon/DIPs/DIPs/POAP-DIP.md

 2. Who will be responsible for the proposal to be implemented effectively? (i.e. working on Day 0) The POAP team and ad-hoc joined volunteers should be avaible for this.
 3. What other projects could this proposal be integrated with?
 (Bonus points for collaboration across teams :))
-POAP has a track record of several succesful integrations with other products, we remain open mind to collaborate with anyone with good intentions.
+POAP has a track record of several successful integrations with other products, we remain open mind to collaborate with anyone with good intentions.

 ```